aiming-taxonomy/glossary/readme.md

 ## Reacquisition

-The motion to place your crosshair back onto the target after it falls off due to a change of direction or speed by the target or crosshair speed and is no longer doing damage.
+The motion to place your crosshair back onto the target after it falls off due to a change of direction or speed by the target or crosshair and the target is no longer receiving damage.

 ## Reading (Skills)